 Waterproof Jacket

-No matter where your backpacker is headed, a waterproof jacket is a must.
-I prefer to layer my relatively thin waterproof with a wind-proof jacket underneath, but for colder weather, a thicker waterproof jacket could be better.
-It’s probably best to chat to your backpacker before buying their jacket as you’ll need to know the type and size they prefer.
+Speaking of wet weather, no matter where your backpacker is headed, a waterproof jacket is a must.
+I wear my relatively thin waterproof jacket with a mid-layer underneath (see the TOG24 down jacket above), but for colder destinations, a thicker waterproof jacket could be better.

 Hiking Boots